kushal511/QueryCraft-AI/README.md

   - Delivery
 - **Database Schema Viewer**: Browse table structures and relationships
 - **Results Visualization**: Automatic chart generation for query results
-- **Evaluation Metrics**: View complete 3-stage performance breakdown
+- **Evaluation Metrics**: View complete performance breakdown

 ### Launching Gradio

-The interface launches automatically at the end of the notebook and provides a public URL for sharing.
+The interface launches automatically at the end of each notebook and provides a public URL for sharing.

 ---